Would you like to register a Delaware company in New York so you can start doing business in New York with your Delaware LLC or corporation?

-If you're interested in registering a Delaware company in New York, you're probably wondering, "What does New York require in order to register my Delaware LLC as a foreign entity?"
+If you're interested in doing business in New York with a Delaware company you're probably wondering, "What does New York require in order to register my Delaware LLC as a foreign entity?"

-Once you have registered your company in New York, you will have the opportunity to apply for local licenses, such as resale permits, business licenses, et al. Your company will have to remain in good standing in New York as well as Delaware.
+Once you have registered your company in New York, you will have the opportunity to apply for local licenses, such as resale permits, business licenses, et al. A Delaware LLC doing business in New York will have to remain in good standing in New York as well as Delaware.

 Keep in mind that New York has a biennial report that is due every two years on the anniversary of the month your company filed the Application for Authority in New York.
 The filing fee for this statement, which is filed by an officer, member or manager, is $9, and it is sent to the company's Registered Agent.

-For more information on how to register your Delaware company in New York, or for assistance with the New York Foreign Qualification process, please contact Harvard Business Services, Inc. at 800-345-2677, Ext.
+For more information on how to register a Delaware LLC in New York, or for assistance with the New York Foreign Qualification process, please contact Harvard Business Services, Inc. at 800-345-2677, Ext.
 6130.